LostBitset/floodlight/README.md

 # floodlight
-A backend framework for simple party games, powered by tide
+A framework for party games, extending Phoenix LiveView